 Remember that you have the right not to answer any questions from police or investigators unless your lawyer is present.
-The criminal defense lawyers at David Lehr Law will be there for you at every step of the way.
+The criminal defense lawyers at Strongest Defense will be there for you at every step of the way.

 If you have been charged with

 We can provide you with a free case review.

 Strongest Defense provides representation to defendants in criminal cases related to domestic violence, criminal threats, and other offenses.
 This web page is for information only and does not predict the outcome of your case or constitute an attorney-client relationship.
 To get honest, high-quality legal representation, contact the Ventura, California criminal defense lawyers at Strongest Defense.
 No reputable lawyer will claim to be able to guarantee an acquittal or a sentence that does not include incarceration.